minh-doan/MLCP/README.md

     Preprocessed feature space can then be used to predict the cellular phenotypes, as demonstrated in the later part of **MachineLeaning**/*MLCP.ipynb*.

-    **Note** that supervised classification typically requires ground-truth annotation.
+    **Note :** Supervised classification typically requires ground-truth annotation.
 In this example, the cells are manually sorted into folders with names correspond to the phases of cell cycle.
 CellProfiler pipeline can be tuned to automatically collect the names of these folders as ground-truth labels of the cells.

     **Input of this step:**